-Most often, dominance results in demanding behavior that can cause a pig to nip or display other aggressive behaviour.
+Most often, dominance results in demanding behaviour that can cause a pig to nip or display other aggressive behaviours.
 Many piglets bypass these behavioural problems when kept with their brothers and sisters after birth because they’re given time to properly socialise and adapt.
 But if you’ve purchased a teacup pig almost immediately after birth, you may be more likely to encounter problems.

 How to Prevent Negative Behaviour in Pigs

 If your pig has yet to display any negative behavioural patterns – good!
 However, this doesn’t mean you should bypass training your pig.
 Rather, you should still train him or her to ensure problems don’t creep up in the future.

 One of the most effective techniques, the “Move the Pig” technique, means approaching your pig when he or she is calm or laying down and pushing him or her on the neck or shoulders to move around the room.
 You should only use as much pressure as is necessary to move the pig and when you do, only do it a few times before allowing the pig to return to its natural state.
 You should allow every member of your family a chance to do this so your pig understands all humans are superior to him or her as well.

 What to Do if Your Pig Already Has Behavioural Problems

 If your pig is already displaying aggressive behaviour in the home, you need to proactively resolve issues before they worsen.
 For example, if your pig begins to charge at you or otherwise come at you, you must get up and yell “No” or “Stop” loudly while pushing him or her back.
 If you are frightened to do so, you may want to use a piece of wood or another barrier between you and the pig.